Return To Practice: Licensure Administration

 • practise the professions independently

-• authenticate professional work products
+• authenticate professional work products (PWPs)

 • act as a Responsible Member for a permit holder

-• Ethics Course and Examination
+• Ethics course and examination

-If you are assigned this condition, you are required to complete an ethics course or examination within a determined period of time.
+If you are assigned this condition, you are required to complete an ethics course or examination within a set period of time.
 The ethics course must be from a recognized Canadian educational institution and equivalent to a three-credit, university-level course.

 To have your practice restriction or condition removed, please send your inquiries to the Licensure Administration contact listed in your decision letter.